 For the past two years, over 50 percent of MVSers have received job offers from their placements at the end of their terms.
 MVS is a great way to build a resume and acquire valuable experience in your field, but more than that, it is often a direct path to a career.

 If you are considering MVS but aren't sure if you can make it work with your student loans, contact us or complete an application.
-Kent Peters, our resident student loan expert, can help you review your options.
+We're happy to help you review your options.